mpro34/Engine_2d/README.md

 The main entry point to the code base is the Game.cpp file which takes care of the managers, game loop, etc.

+### How it works
+The fundamental base class is the Entity class, which everything on the game screen starts off as.
+The player, enemies and even the tiles all start off as a base Entity class and then various Components are added to each Entity based on what it needs.
+For example, the player Entity has a CollisionComponent so that we can track if anything hits the player.
+Alternatively, a tile Entity which holds information about a certain tile in the map may or may not have a Collision component so that the player can fly over it.

 The following items are todo items that will help improve the overall experience of the engine:
 1. Add projectiles to player with space bar to shoot
 2. Optimize loops and other performance tuning.